fizzypop-studio/seltzer/README.md

 # Seltzer

-Selzter is a CLI built to make scaffolding React & Rails projects a bit easier.
+Seltzer is a CLI built to make scaffolding React & Rails projects a bit easier.

 # Installation